department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 ### How do I get these benefits?

-You’ll need to file a claim for benefits and get our approval **before** buying a vehicle or adaptive equipment.
+You’ll need to file a claim for disability compensation and get our approval **before** buying a vehicle or adaptive equipment.
 You can apply for—and use—either grant before or after military discharge. <br>
 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

 When you file, you’ll need to show that your disability is service connected or treated as if service connected under 38 U.S.C.
 1151. <br>